 - Job design has a clear influence on levels of engagement.
 Good employees want challenging, creative and varied work that uses existing skills and enables the development of new skills.

-- Staff want to feel that the work they do is important, with a clear purpose and meaning.
+- Staff wants to feel that the work they do is important, with a clear purpose and meaning.

-- Opportunities for, and access to, development and training opportunities that enable career growth, are considered crucial in enabling engagement with the organisation.
+- Opportunities for, and access to, development and training opportunities that enable career growth, are considered crucial in enabling engagement with the organization.

 - Constructive, regular feedback aligned with timely recognition and reward are key drivers.
 Salary is important but is not something that secures engagement.